In Paris, free admission to monuments depends mainly on the age of the visitors and the day of the visit.

 2- Free monuments for all, every day

-They are places of worship, but they are two emblematic monuments of Paris.
-Let's not forget the 139 churches and chapels, some of which are worth a visit, such as the Saint-Paul-Saint-Louis church (in the 4th arrondissement), the Saint-Eustache church (in the 1st arrondissement, next to the Halles forum), the Saint-Roch church (in the 1st arrondissement) and the Saint-Germain des Prés church (in the 6th arrondissement), to name but a few.
+They are places of worship, but they are two iconic monuments of Paris.
+Let's not forget also the 139 churches and chapels, some of which are worth a visit, such as the church of Saint-Paul-Saint-Louis (in the 4th arrondissement), the church of Saint-Eustache (in the 1st arrondissement, next to the forum des Halles), the church of Saint-Roch (in the 1st arrondissement) or the church of Saint-Germain des Prés (in the 6th arrondissement), to name but a few.

 - Notre-Dame de Paris (Paris 4th) - Closed since the fire